prometheus-operator/prometheus-operator/Documentation/api.md

 ## AlertmanagerConfig

-AlertmanagerConfig defines a namespaced AlertmanagerConfig to be aggregated across multiple namespaces configuring one Alertmanager.
+AlertmanagerConfig defines a namespaced AlertmanagerConfig to be aggregated across multiple namespaces configuring one Alertmanager cluster.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |